 - There is also no guarantee of success.

-- Even if you win your claim, there is a chance that the landlord will not pay in full straightaway or at all
+- Even if you win your claim, there is a chance that the landlord will not pay in full straightaway or at all and you may have to take further action to enforce the judgment.

 If your landlord or agent is under a duty to protect your deposit because you have an assured shorthold tenancy, they can face penalties if they don’t protect your tenancy deposit.